-The 2024 Notes bear interest from and including 1 November 2018 at the rate of 8.994 per cent. per annum (the "2024 Note Rate of Interest"), payable semi-annually in arrear on 1 February and 1 August in each year on the outstanding principal amount of the Notes, commencing on 1 February 2019 (each a "2024 Note Interest Payment Date").
-The 2028 Notes bear interest from and including 1 November 2018 at the rate of 9.750 per cent. per annum (the "2028 Note Rate of Interest"), payable semi-annually in arrear on 1 May and 1 November in each year on the outstanding principal amount of the Notes, commencing on 1 May 2019 (each a "2028 Note Interest Payment Date").
+The Notes bear interest from and including 1 November 2018 at the rate of 9.750 per cent. per annum (the "Rate of Interest"), payable semi-annually in arrear on 1 May and 1 November in each year on the outstanding principal amount of the Notes, commencing on 1 May 2019 (each an "Interest Payment Date").
 Interest will be paid subject to and in accordance with the provisions of Condition 6 (Payments).
 Each Note will cease to bear interest from the due date for redemption unless, after surrender of such Note, payment of principal is improperly withheld or refused or unless default otherwise occurs in respect of the payment, in which case interest shall continue to accrue on such portion of outstanding principal in accordance with this Condition 4 (Interest) until whichever is the earlier of (i) the day on which payment in full of such portion of outstanding principal is received by or on behalf of the relevant Noteholder and (ii) the day which is seven days after the Fiscal Agent has notified the Noteholders in accordance with Condition 14 (Notices) that it has received all sums due in respect of the Notes up to such seventh day (except to the extent that there is any subsequent default in payment).

-The amount of interest payable in respect of each 2024 Note on each 2024 Note Interest Payment Date and in respect of each 2028 Note on each 2028 Note Interest Payment Date shall be calculated by applying the 2024 Note Rate of Interest or the 2028 Note Rate of Interest, as applicable, to the outstanding principal amount of such Note, dividing the product by two and rounding the resulting figure to the nearest U.S. cent (half a U.S. cent being rounded upwards).
-The amount of interest payable if interest is otherwise required to be calculated in respect of any period which is shorter or longer than six months, shall be calculated by applying the 2024 Note Rate of Interest or the 2028 Note Rate of Interest, as applicable, to the principal amount of each Note, multiplying the product by the Day Count Fraction and rounding the resulting figure to the nearest U.S. cent (half a U.S. cent being rounded upwards), where:
+The amount of interest payable in respect of each Note on each Interest Payment Date shall be calculated by applying the Rate of Interest to the outstanding principal amount of such Note, dividing the product by two and rounding the resulting figure to the nearest U.S. cent (half a U.S. cent being rounded upwards).
+The amount of interest payable if interest is otherwise required to be calculated in respect of any period which is shorter or longer than six months, shall be calculated by applying the Rate of Interest to the principal amount of each Note, multiplying the product by the Day Count Fraction and rounding the resulting figure to the nearest U.S. cent (half a U.S. cent being rounded upwards), where: